iainctduncan/scheme-for-max-docs/source/building.rst

 **$ gcc -c s7.c**

 If it worked, you should now have **s7.o**.
 Now we can build from XCode.
-Open the xcode project file; and below are the XCode settings I use.
+Let's open the xcode project file and verify the set up.

 We need to edit the linker flags.
 Select **s4m.scm** in the left hand toolbar, and look for the **Linking** section in the main window, with an entry called **Other Linker Flags**.